-The log setup will be deleted and all collected data lost, if the system address of a master gateway is changed or if the supply voltage is removed and the battery is defective or dismantled.
+The log setup will be deleted and all collected data lost, if the system address of a master gateway is changed.

 If logs are deleted (one log or all of them), without the logged data having been stored, such data will be lost.
 There will be no alarm when such deletion takes place.